galina-demidova/balances-and-transactions-api/README.md

 Query-parameters `from` and `to` are mandatory, `sort` is optional.

-Daily balances are calculated according to the next rules:
+Daily balances are influenced by the following transactions:
-- transactions that influence on the balance:
-    - have status equals `BOOKED` and amount with `minus`
+- status is `BOOKED` and amount is `negative` - money are considered withdrawn as soon as they are booked
-    - have status equals `PROCESSED` and amount with `plus`
+- status is `PROCESSED` and amount is `positive` - money are considered deposited when a transaction is processed
-    - have status equals `CANCELLED` and amount with `minus`
+- status is `CANCELLED` and amount is `negative` - money are returned when withdrawal booking is cancelled

 For operations with dates was used [date-fns](https://date-fns.org/) library.